Below are executive coaching tips to maintain your mental game.

 Beware of Distractions

 Distraction has become an ongoing challenge for many leaders and managers.
-And its not just our devices or technology, rather, its often our emotions, or our responses to our emotions.
+And it’s not just our devices or technology; rather, it’s often our emotions or our responses to our emotions.

 According to Nir Eyal, an expert on technology and psychology published by Harvard Business Review, and author of Indistractable: How to Control Your Attention and Choose Your Life.
 (BenBella Books, 2019) we need to recognize the difference between traction and distraction.